alexandru/vimeo-utils/README.md

-# vimeo-download-plus
+# vimeo-utils

-A server implementation that redirects to a Vimeo raw video that was uploaded by a Plus account.
+A server implementation that:

+1. redirects to a Vimeo raw video that was uploaded by a Plus account
+2. returns video thumbnails

 Don't abuse.